CodeBstack/Peddle/README.md

 ## Guide on how to run the application.

-- Start the application by clicking this 👉 [Peddle-frontend-assessment](https://peddle-frontend-assessment.netlify.app)
+- Start the application by clicking here 👉 [Peddle-frontend-assessment](https://peddle-frontend-assessment.netlify.app)

 * Click on the navigation links to navigate to other routes or pages respectively.